-Two crews will be deployed in the river between Talkeetna and Portage and one crew below Talkeetna.
+Two crews will be deployed in the river between Talkeetna and Portage.
 Each two person crew will work seven days in the field, three days in the office, with four days off.
 Slough sites will be sampled once per week.